 What is the Section 179 deduction?

-Section 179 of the IRS tax code allows businesses to deduct the FULL PURCHASE PRICE (up to $500,000 in 2013) of qualifying NEW or USED equipment (such as business use vehicles, machinery or software) from your gross income.
+Section 179 of the IRS tax code allows businesses to deduct the FULL PURCHASE PRICE (up to $500,000 in 2016) of qualifying NEW or USED equipment (such as company vehicles, machinery or software) from your gross income.
 It's an incentive created by the US government to encourage businesses to buy equipment and invest in themselves.

 Who qualifies for the Section 179 deduction?